baditaflorin/codexgigantus/README.md

 - Exclude files with specific extensions
 - Include only files with specific extensions
 - Process and display contents of text files
+- **Auto-Generated Shell Completions:** Use the built-in `completion` command to generate completions for bash, zsh, fish, and PowerShell.

 ## Installation